charlocc/sweet-apples/README.md

 # Sweet Apples!
-Sweet Apples is a user friendly website targeted to an audience that loves videogames!
-The site allows users to view and write reviews for video games
+Sweet Apples is a site that allows users to view and write reviews for video games

 [Sweet Apples](https://ancient-plains-02897.herokuapp.com/)